 Valentine's Day Ideas for the Classroom

-- Heart Whirls - these easy ceiling decorations will bring a lot of color to your room
+- Lanterns and tissue puffs - these easy ceiling decorations will bring a lot of color to your room

-- Heart Cutouts - a fun overall decoration you can use every year
+- Heart Cutouts from construction paper - a fun overall decoration

 - Valentine's Day paper goods - themed paper goods are great for class Valentine's Day snacks

 - Red, pink and white paper chains

 - Valentine Hunt - Divide the kids into teams and give them a list of Valentine's Day related items to locate around the room.
 Some fun items to place around the room are heart shaped erasers, pencils/pens with hearts on them, small notepads with hearts, small boxes of candy hearts, etc. The team with the most items found wins.

 - Hiding Hearts - Draw a picture with hearts all over the place throughout the picture.
 Give everyone pencil and paper and have them write down the number of hearts they can find in the picture.
 After 3 minutes, call time.
 The kids who find the correct number of hearts in the picture win a prize.

 - Valentine Freeze Dance - This game does not need much explanation.
 Put a group of kids in a room, play some songs with the word "love" in them, and watch them dance.
 Turn the music off during different times in the song, at which time they must freeze in their current position.
 If they move at all, then they are "out."
 The kids who are still in the game continue to dance/freeze as you control the music, until one person wins.

 - Sense-Sational - Test their powers of smell!
 Fill paper bags with a variety of items that have an aroma that has to do with Valentine’s Day such as cinnamon, chocolate, roses, etc. Be sure the smells are familiar to the age group.
 Then pass the bags around and let the kids smell them without looking inside.
 Give prizes to whoever guesses them all correctly (or whoever guesses the most correctly).